-- Guess The Baby Contest – Supporters guess which baby picture belongs to which adult.
-The person who guesses the most wins a prize.
+- Guess the Baby Contest – Supporters guess which baby picture belongs to which adult.
+The person who guesses the most correctly wins a prize.

 - Cutest Baby Contest – Like the first option, staff or supporters bring in their baby pictures.
 Volunteers will then set up tables decorated with baby pictures.
 Participants can come to the “Baby Photo Booth” and vote for their favorite with a dollar.
 The baby photo with the most votes is crowned the winner.

 A bake-off contest allows local bakers to showcase their creativity while also helping the community.
 A baker can compete in one or more categories by baking cupcakes, cookies, muffins, or other treats.
 Each baker submits an entry and a panel of judges critique each entry on taste and presentation.
 The top three bakers in each category win a prize.
 The money raised from the entry fees and sale of baked goods help fund the nonprofit’s programs.

 Many small businesses are having a hard time finding people to do odd jobs such as cleaning the parking area and taking out the trash.
 Put together a team of volunteers who are willing to sweat a little.
 Then reach out to local businesses and pitch your team’s services for a reasonable fee.

 A car wash is a tried and true fundraiser that is easy and cost-effective.
 People always need their cars washed, so there is no shortage of demand for this event.
 Put a memorable twist on it by adding a yearly theme (80s style, famous celebrities, etc.) and give out a prize for best-dressed.